Skip to Main Content

 Preventive health guidelines

 Centene’s Clinical Policy Committee and the Plan's MAC review preventive health guidelines periodically.
 The guidelines are available on the Health Net provider website.
-Providers who do not have access to the Internet may contact the Health Net Provider Services Center to request printed copies of these guidelines.
+Physicians and other providers who do not have access to the Internet may contact the Health Net Provider Services Center to request printed copies of these guidelines.

 Utilization management